Table of Contents

 Flip Flop Paint or Chameleon Paint?

 Chameleon paint colors are also referred to as “Flip Flop Paint” or “Color Changing Paint”.
-That’s exactly what they do, flip flop between colors (or change colors with viewing angle).
+That’s exactly what they do, flip flop between colors (or changes color depending on the angle and lighting conditions it’s viewed from).

 How are they made?